TeedleTown/.github/profile/README.md

-# This organization is for the development of the custom bot for [Teedle Town](https://discord.teedleyt.com)
+# This organization is for the development of the custom bot for [Teedle Town](https://discord.teedleyt.com) and the development of the [teedleyt.com](https://teedleyt.com) website.

 - **Members:**
   - [Nuke](https://github.com/mininukefromfallout) 🇺🇸